Congress panel widens probe of IRS 'Tea Party' scrutiny

 Hofacre was in charge of the Tea Party applications in April 2010 and was the primary specialist on them until October of that year, when she applied for and got another job within the IRS, she said in the interview.

-It is unclear from Hofacre’s interview how much authority Washington asserted over her handling of the cases.
+Hofacre was inconsistent about how much authority Washington asserted over her handling of the cases.
 In one exchange she said, “I had no autonomy.”
-In another, she said, “They gave me the leeway just to work with them and go by their guidance.”
+In another, she said, “They gave me leeway ... they weren’t involved in actual reviewing.”

 At least one Cincinnati IRS official not previously interviewed was called in to speak with investigators this week, according to a congressional committee source involved in the inquiry.